2018 Research Symposium - The Golden Age of Data: Big Data and Media Analytics

 This session will focus on teaching traditional media measurement and social media analytics.
 Submissions are encouraged that focus on the development of courses (knowledge and skills), introduction of core analytics concepts, the selection and use of various media platforms, analytic tools, dashboards and, statistical packages, consideration of the value and selection of metrics and performance indicators that address audience engagement, and the use of metrics to guide content and storytelling.

 Analysis and Interpretation: Researching Content and Audiences using Media Analytics

 Chair: Jessica Pucci, Ethics & Excellence Professor of Practice, Arizona State University

 This session will focus on the use of media analytics to answer meaningful questions, to help drive content creation, and to engage with audiences.
 Other relevant topics include: sources and characteristics of data, methods of collecting, storing and managing data, interpreting results, gauging the success of news, information, entertainment and persuasive messages, and considering access, privacy and ethical responsibilities, such as hacking and fake news.

 Reporting and Using Results: Presenting and Visualizing Media Analytics Data

-Chair: Dianne Finch, Assistant Professor, School of Journalism & Mass Communication, Kent State University
+Chair: Dianne Finch, Assistant Professor, Kent State University